jellespijker/kalman/README.md

-A few tryout scripts for Kalman filters in Matlab
+A few tryout scripts for Kalman filters in Python